keil4ni/recipe-analysis/README.md

 Our new plan is to **predict how long a recipe will take to finish** using a **regression** model.
 We decided to approach this as a regression problem rather than classification because it involves continuous values, so it would be tedious to treat each numeric value as a category.
 In particular, we will be utilizing a simple linear regression model to solve our problem.
 Compared to other regression models, (i.e decision trees) simple linear regression is easier to interpret and it makes more sense to find a linear relationship between these two variables.

-We will be evaluating our model with the R<sup>2</sup> value, also known as the coefficient of determination.
+We will mainly be evaluating our model with the R<sup>2</sup> value, also known as the coefficient of determination.
 We decided to use this value because it can be used to explain how much of variation in recipe's duration is explained by the number of steps it has.
 Additionally, the square-root of R<sup>2</sup> gives us the correlation coefficient for our model which helps measure the strength and direction between a recipe's duration and the number of steps it has.

 At the time of prediction, we will utilize the dataset we've created which contains all of the columns from the ``recipes`` and ``interactions`` files—all of which are related to their corresponding recipes and are referenced in the Introduction.
-To train our model, we will heavily rely on the review and rating columns, both of which originally come from the ``interactions`` csv file.
+To train our model, we will heavily rely on the ``review`` and ``rating`` columns, both of which originally come from the ``interactions`` csv file.

 ## Baseline Model
 Our baseline model will be looking at predicting time of recipe based on the number of steps.
 In order to do this we are splitting our data into a training and Our baseline model will be looking at predicting time of recipe based on the number of steps.
 In order to do this we are splitting our data into a training and test data set using the features `minutes` and `n_steps`.
 Then, using mean squared regression we predict using the training data.